t04glovern/aws-dynamodb-leaderboard/.blog/README.md

 ## Preface

 DynamoDB is an AWS fully managed NoSQL database that is well known for being very simple to use.
-This similicity is great for newcomers, as long as the problem being solved doesn't require complex schemas.
+This simplicity is great for newcomers, as long as the problem being solved doesn't require complex schemas.
 Issues arise for most people when trying to design systems with multiple tables in mind.
 This is usually where working with DynamoDB can become very complicated for newcomers.

 In this post we will be covering off how you can make use of Amazon's new NoSQL Workbench tool to design DynamoDB schemas.